careecodes/Manager-About-Me/README.md

 ## Misc.
 About Me
 ### Work Stuff:
 * I’m a former developer, and most of my experience is on the front end.
 I still do side projects sometimes.
-My Codepen is mostly weird animation experiments.
+My Codepen is mostly CSS animation experiments and debugging some random JS, feel free to find me on there @careecodes.
 * I have always wanted to work remotely.
 Creative Market was on my list of “dream companies” for several years before I was hired.
 * I like to write and have a blog: https://blog.caree.codes/